nygard/class-dump/README.md

 ```

 #### Symbol mapping file
-You can provide path where utility will save symbol mapping.
+You can provide the path where utility will save symbol mapping.
 By default it’s symbols.json.

 #####
 ```